 Finally, insulin.
 For some reason, milk induces an insulin response that is greater than most other carbohydrates.
 And if you don't know what that means, insulin causes your body to store sugar as fat.
 More insulin, more sugar (energy) locked away as fat.
 If you keep insulin in your blood, you'll need to take more energy in rather than use what you've got, because it's "locked away" by insulin.
 This will cause more insulin to be released.
 It's a vicious cycle.

 So, is milk DEFINITIVELY bad?
 No. Is it suspect enough to warrant personal testing?
 You bet.
-So for the 8 weeks of the challenge, you'll lay off dairy.
+So for the duration of the Challenge, you'll lay off dairy.
 If you have any, it's going to be yogurt.
 And we do recommend the full fat kind.